Clinical Science Program

 Recruitment

-Faculty that have expressed interest in reviewing applicants for potential Fall 2024 are Meagan Brem, Heather Davis, Chloe Hudson, Adrienne Romer, and Sam Margherio.
-Please refer to individual websites for more updated information and to check on other faculty.
+Faculty that have expressed interest in reviewing applicants for potential enrollment in Fall 2024 are Meagan Brem, Heather Davis, Chloe Hudson, Adrienne Romer, and Sam Margherio.
+Please refer to individual websites for more updated information for applicants seeking enrollment in Fall 2025 and to check on other faculty.